toddfoster/toddfoster.github.com/books.md

 > "Fundamentalism reads texts as if God were as simple as we are.
 That is unlikely to be true." (p.
 207)

+* Edwin H. Friedman, _A Failure of Nerve: Leadership in the Age of the Quick Fix_ (Seabury Books: 2007)

 ## January 2016
 * Frederick Buechner, _The Final Beast_ (Harper & Row: 1965)